Housing Rules in Denmark (2025) | exploringdenmark

 Frequently Asked Questions

-Up to 3 months’ deposit + 3 months’ prepaid rent + 1 month’s first rent.
-Never pay more!
+Up to 3 months’ deposit + 3 months’ prepaid rent + first month’s rent.

-Usually 3 months for tenants, unless your contract says otherwise.
+Typically ~3 months for tenants unless your contract says otherwise.